June 26th, 2008 10:27pm

 Results of latest PD poll

 On the Sunday editorial page (Page B8), we will be reporting on our latest Press Democrat Editorial Department online survey.
-But here’s a sneak peak at some of the results: 52 percent of respondents say that high fuel costs and/or the slow economy have caused them to adjust their vacation plans this year.
-Of those whose plans have changed, one in three say they plan to stay home … Read More »
+But here's a sneak peak at some of the results:52 percent of respondents say that high fuel costs and/or the slow economy have caused them to adjust their vacation plans [...]

 State halts aerial spraying for moth, but what’s next?